The Modern Resume Content and Writing

 The Plan

 Replace your "Polite Words" with "Strong Building Words" to show you are a person who builds and owns systems.
 Top hires are seen as money-makers; you must prove you generate more worth than you cost.
-By choosing words that show the range of your control, you make the recruiter less worried that you will need constant supervision.
+Words that show the range of your control make the recruiter less worried that you will need constant supervision.
+As Glassdoor career trends expert Alison Sullivan puts it: "Action verbs should be intentional.
+You don't want to sprinkle on too many, because then they lose their power."

 The Exercise